school-brainhack/school-brainhack.github.io/README.md

 # Brainhack School
-This is the website of the brainhack school, built with [hugo](https://gohugo.io/), and deployed with [netlify](https://www.netlify.com/).
+This is the website of the brainhack school, built with [hugo](https://gohugo.io/).

 ## Deploying site
 The deployment of the website is automated using github actions.